-The European Union (EU) currently comprises 28 member states in a political and economic union, representing a population of over 500 million.
-Within the EU, Queensland’s priority markets are the UK, Germany, France, Spain and Ireland.
-Non-EU priority markets in Europe include Switzerland, Sweden and the Commonwealth of Independent States (CIS).
+The European Union (EU) currently comprises 27 member states in a political and economic union, representing a population of over 500 million.
+Within the EU, Queensland’s priority markets are Germany, France, Spain, Sweden and Ireland.
+Non-EU priority markets in Europe include the UK, Switzerland and the Commonwealth of Independent States (CIS).

 Europe offers many opportunities to leverage the Advance Queensland initiative, given the strong technology hubs in London, Dublin, Paris, Stockholm and Berlin.
 Venture capital investment into the UK’s tech sector reached an all-time high in 2017, with UK firms attracting £2.99 billion – almost double the total amount invested in 2016.
 UK firms attracted almost four times more funding in 2017 than Germany (£694 million), and more than France, Ireland and Sweden combined.

 The EU ranks as the world’s second-largest economy by gross domestic product (GDP), but few people globally see it as an economic leader ahead of China or the USA, according to a recent survey conducted by the Pew Research Center.

 Based on purchasing power parity, EU member countries collectively generated $20.3 trillion in GDP in 2016, second only behind China.1

 With a population of more than 510 million people, the EU accounts for one-fifth of all global imports and exports.
 Australia commenced free trade agreement (FTA) negotiations with the EU in June 2018.

 The EU is Australia’s second-largest trading partner and continues to be the largest source of foreign direct investment (FDI).
 In 2017, the EU’s FDI in Australia was valued at close to $190 billion.